Hipo/university-domains-list/README.md

 # University Domains and Names Data List & API

-Do you need a list of universites and their domain names?
+Do you need a list of universities and their domain names?
 You found it!

 This package includes a JSON file that contains domains, names and countries of most of the universities of the world.
  - You can create a validation script that checks the email domain.